covidclinical/Phase2.1DataRPackage/README.md

 # 4CE Phase 2.1 Data Pre-Processing Overview

 The Phase 2.1 Data Pre-Processing consists of three parts: Quality Control (QC), getting raw data, and getting obfuscation level.
-The QC is required for ALL sites.
+The QC is recommended for ALL sites.

 ## Quality Control